 13:39 I think I'll leave before they get hostile.

-14:10 Now what I really wanted to do is to present this, basically as wonderfully 3D as it is actually is.
-And not only that, but also show the dynamics, and a lot of the interesting objects that you might find, maybe like in the Hubble, at pretty much realistic frequencies and scales.
-So most people have no idea of the difference between like, an emission nebula and a planetary nebula.
-But these are the things that we can kind of put in this little galaxy here.
+14:11 What I really wanted to do is to present this, basically, as wonderfully 3D as it is actually is.
+And also show the dynamics, and a lot of the interesting objects that you might find, like, in the Hubble, at pretty much realistic frequencies and scales.
+So most people have no idea of the difference between an emission nebula and a planetary nebula.
+But these are the things that we can put in this little galaxy here.
 So we're flying over here to what looks like a black hole.
-I want to basically have the entire zoo of Hubble objects that people can kind of interact with and play with, again, as toys.
+I want to basically have the entire zoo of Hubble objects that people can interact with and play with, again, as toys.

-15:53 But basically, the reason why I make toys like this is because I think if there's one difference I could possibly make in the world, that I would choose to make, it's that I would like to somehow give people just a little bit better calibration on long-term thinking.
-Because I think most of the problems that our world is facing right now is the result of short-term thinking, and the fact that it is so hard for us to think 50, 100, or 1,000 years out.
+15:52 But basically, the reason why I make toys like this is because I think if there's one difference I could possibly make in the world, that I would choose to make, it's that I would like to somehow give people just a little bit better calibration on long-term thinking.
+Because I think most of the problems that our world is facing right now are the result of short-term thinking, and the fact that it is so hard for us to think 50, 100, or 1,000 years out.
 And I think by giving kids toys like this and letting them replay dynamics, very long-term dynamics over the short term, and getting some sense of what we're doing now, what it's going to be like in 100 years, I think probably is the most effective thing I can be doing to help the world.
-And so that's why I think, personally, that toys can change the world.
+And so that's why I think that toys can change the world.

-16:34 Thank you.
+16:33 Thank you.